santipabWannakiri/unit-integration-testing/README.md

 Normally, Both Unit Testing and Integration Testing are performed by developers as part of the software development process.
 And to write testing in both types, there are many frameworks that can make it easy.
 However, before I discuss that part, I would like to share a bit about the key difference between Unit Testing and Integration Testing.

-"**The overview comparison of Unit Testing and Integration Testing**"
+**The overview comparison of Unit Testing and Integration Testing**
 | Aspect                  | Unit Testing                                    | Integration Testing                              |
 |------------------------|-------------------------------------------------|--------------------------------------------------|
 | **Scope**              | Tests individual units or components in isolation | Verifies interactions between integrated units  |